michaellihs/spring-rabbitmq/README.md

 A faulty consumer throws an exception instead of properly handling the message.
 You can register it by adding the `faultyConsumer=true` request parameter: [localhost:8080/consumer/register/{consumerID}/{queueName}/{routingKey}?faultyConsumer=true](localhost:8080/consumer/register/{consumerID}/{queueName}/{routingKey}?faultyConsumer=true)

+### Registering a Long Running Consumer

+A long running consumer takes a runtime as a parameter and sleeps for the given time after starting to process a message.
+We can thereby simulate what happens, if an instance of a consumer is busy.
+You can register it by adding the `runtime=30` request parameter: [localhost:8080/consumer/register/{consumerID}/{queueName}/{routingKey}?faultyConsumer=true](localhost:8080/consumer/register/{consumerID}/{queueName}/{routingKey}?runtime=30)

 ### Sending POST Requests to Producer

 This will send a new message to the queue.
 A message has a *messageType* which corresponds to the routing key and a *messageBody*.